 Deductibility of Charitable Contributions

-A charitable contribution is a gift made to religious, charitable, educational, or other philanthropic organizations.
-Charitable contributions can be made by both individuals and corporations.
 If the contributions are to a qualified domestic organization, then they are deductible.
-Direct contributions to foreign charities are not deductible, but contributions to domestic organizations that disperse the contributions to foreign organizations are deductible.
+Unless a tax treaty provides otherwise, direct contributions to foreign charities are not deductible, but contributions to domestic organizations that disperse the contributions to foreign organizations are deductible.
 However, direct contributions to certain charities in Canada, Mexico, or Israel are deductible to a certain extent.
+Charitable remainder trusts and charitable lead trusts can also be used to lower taxes on income and gratuitous transfers.

-A gift is characterized by the intention of giving the gift by the donor, acceptance by the donee, and the absence of consideration for the gift.
+A gift is characterized by the intent of giving the gift by the donor, acceptance by the donee, and the absence of consideration for the gift.
 The charitable contribution is only deductible if the gift was made through disinterested generosity as the courts have defined it over the years.
 A donor who receives a tangible benefit from the gift can only deduct the excess value of the contribution over the benefit.

-Example: you pay $25 to see a movie in which the proceeds are paid to a charitable organization.
-Since movies typically cost $10, you can only deduct $25 – $10 = $15.
+- You pay $25 to see a movie in which the proceeds are paid to a charitable organization.

-However, if the donor receives only a token benefit, then the charitable gift is fully deductible if the following 3 conditions are true:
+If the donor receives only a token benefit, then the charitable gift is fully deductible if the following 3 conditions are true:

 - the value of the gift is insubstantial,